Safeguarding Juniors and Vulnerable Adults

 All reports are taken seriously and dealt with in a sensitive manner.
 If you are concerned in any way over the conduct of parents, carers or coaches towards children or vulnerable adults you should contact the:

 - The club’s Welfare Officer

 - Alison Hardy email:- email@example.com

 - British Orienteering’s Lead Safeguarding Officer

 - Peter Brooke 07540 150963 or email: firstname.lastname@example.org

 This includes any concerns about safeguarding either within orienteering or outside of orienteering and any concern over adult behaviour related to the welfare of children or adults at risk, including those away from the sport that involves members or participants.

 All reports will be logged in confidence with the Lead Safeguarding Officer who will also explain the processes which will be followed depending on each case.

 Your Duty to Report:

-Everybody has a duty to report a safeguarding concern, even if the concern comes via a third party.
-The Response to Safeguarding Concerns PDF gives advice on how to handle concerns that come to your attention see the.
+Everybody has a duty to report a welfare concern, even if the concern comes via a third party.
+The Response to Safeguarding Concerns PDF gives advice on how to handle concerns that come to your attention.
 The British Orienteering website also gives advice and a short video on responding to a safeguarding concern.